usekarma/usekarma.dev/content/_index.md

 ## Powered by Adage

-Karma is built on top of [Adage](https://github.com/usekarma/adage), a configuration-first deployment framework that combines Terraform, Parameter Store, and Terragrunt to manage real-world AWS infrastructure.
+**Karma** is built on top of  [**Adage – a configuration-driven deployment framework**](https://adage.usekarma.dev) that combines Terraform, Parameter Store, and Terragrunt to manage real-world AWS infrastructure.

 ---